punitarani/quantum-ml/README.md

-# quantum-ml

-Quantum Machine Learning with Qiskit
+# Quantum Computing and Machine Learning

+`notebooks/` has examples and demos with qiskit.
+`notes/` has brief records on theoretical topics.

 ## Usage